hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Fuel:** Multiple

 The MSR XGK EX is probably the best choice if you need a stove which can handle multiple fuels in extreme conditions.

+<a href="http://www.backcountry.com/mountain-hardwear-hooded-ghost-whisperer-down-jacket-mens"><button type="button" class="btn btn-danger">Read more about the MSR XGK EX</button></a>

+---

 ## Deals
 <div class="row">